 Research has shown that the more we give, the happier we feel.
-Volunteering increases self-confidence and doing good for others and the community provides a natural sense of accomplishment.
+Volunteering increases self-confidence and doing good for others and the community, provides a natural sense of accomplishment.
 Volunteering can also give a sense of pride and identity.

-Our team of 250 brilliant volunteers are crucial to the running of our services.
-We could not function as a charity without them.
+Living in a society with a growing older population, especially true in our area, means that there are more people who need our support.
+Our team of 350 brilliant volunteers are crucial to the running of our services.
+We could not function as a charity without them and we can never have enough!